-A week after completing a regular season that saw the fewest local blackouts of games, two, due to not "selling out" stadiums, the National Football League nearly saw three of its four playoff games blacked out.
+By Steve Eggleston A week after completing a regular season that saw the fewest local blackouts of games, two, due to not "selling out" stadiums, the National Football League nearly saw three of its four playoff games blacked out.
 It took businesses buying thousands of tickets in Cincinnati, Green Bay, and Indianapolis after the 72-hour … Continue reading Has the NFL reached “peak stadium”?